-A5.
-Background
+A5 Background

 The Capital Requirements Directive IV ("CRD IV") is a European Union (EU) legislative package that contains prudential rules for banks, building societies and investment firms.
 Most of the rules in the legislation have applied since 1 January 2014.
-These rules have been adopted into UK regulation following the end of the Brexit transition period.
+These rules form part of UK domestic law following the end of the Brexit transition period.

-CRD IV comprises the:
+CRD IV comprises of:

-- Capital Requirements Directive (2013/36/EU), which must be implemented through national law; and - Capital Requirements Regulation (575/2013) ("the CRR"), which applies to firms across the EU.
+- Capital Requirements Directive (2013/36/EU); and - Capital Requirements Regulation (575/2013) ("the CRR")

-CRD IV is intended to implement the Basel III agreement in the EU.
+CRD IV was designed to implement the Basel III agreement in the EU.
 This includes enhanced requirements relating to: